brimdata/zed/docs/formats/zed-data-model.md

 tables and formats like Parquet and ORC all require schemas to organize values then rely upon the natural mapping of schemas to columns.

-Superstructure, on the other hand, provides an alternative approach to columnar structure.
+Super-structure, on the other hand, provides an alternative approach to columnar structure.
-Instead of defining a schema then fitting a sequence of values into their appropriate columns based on the schema, Zed values self-organize int columns based on their superstructure.
+Instead of defining a schema then fitting a sequence of values into their appropriate columns based on the schema, Zed values self-organize int columns based on their super-structure.
 Here columns are created dynamically as data is analyzed and each top-level type induces a specific set of columns.
 When all of the values have the same top-level type (i.e., like a schema), then the Zed columnar object is just as performant as a traditional schema-based columnar format like Parquet.